danmindru/responsive-html-email-signature/README.md

-# Responsive HTML mail signatures
+# Responsive HTML email signature(s)
 ### Let's punch email clients in the stomach!
-Responsive templates for mail signatures. <br/>

-When you need some basic signatures that work on mobile.<br/>
+When you need some basic responsive email signatures that work on mobile.<br/>
 ...and your colleagues need them too.<br/>
 ...but you don't want to deal with tables and inline styles.

 ## Preview
 Here's how the samples look: